Published at: 2025-10-30

 1.6 Mandatory Approval Comments

-Configure whether comments are required for approvals/rejections.
-Node settings override global settings.
+Configure whether comments are required for approval/rejection.
+Node settings override global defaults.

 1.7 Button Settings

-• Show/hide and reorder buttons.
-The first three buttons are displayed; others are under “More.”
+• Show/hide and reorder buttons (first 3 visible; others under “More”).

 • Customize button labels.